 Why I Choose to Love my Husband Above our Children

-My husband and I celebrated SIX years of our crazy love.
+My husband and I celebrated our 6th wedding anniversary.

-I heard a familiar song over the basement speaker.
+He started playing a familiar song over Our basement speaker system.

-My husband began playing the song I had walked down the aisle to - with a single rose in hand.
+….the song I had walked down the aisle to - while entering through the doorway with flowers in hand.

-but Mrs. Homebody questioned the plans and I tried to reassure my husband that we were fine celebrating AT HOME with the kids.
+He Had arranged for my sister-in-law to watch our boys BUT I reassured him that we were fine celebrating AT HOME with the kids.
 We can put them to bed early.

 His response, “You have 10 minutes and we are leaving.”

-Cultivating my marriage (in Christ) because this ultimately sets the tone in the household.
+The importance of Cultivating our marriage (through Christ) because this ultimately sets the tone in the household.

 Ephesians 5:22-23 states to "submit yourselves onto your own husbands, as unto the Lord.
 For the husband is the head of his wife, even as Christ is the head of the church..."